Elna TSP 72c 1975

 26th April 2024.

 I've been playing with the tensions off & on for a few days & not getting far!
-It's close to good but not quite right.
+It's close to good, but not quite right yet.
 Still getting top thread show through underneath.
-After plenty of stitching which should loosen things up.
+After a good bit of stitching which should loosen things up.
+Needs more use is all: )

 Comments